• Free shipping on all orders

 Most Popular Breeds by Group

 KC has seven groups.
-Gundogs are by far the most popular, accounting for nearly 40% of 2020 total registrations.
-We’ll end the top three for each category to give a well-deserved shout-out to these pups.
+Gundogs are the most popular, accounting for nearly 40% of 2020 total registrations.
+We’ll examine the top three for each category to give these pups a well-deserved shout-out.

 cocker spaniel english